iprada/Circle-Map/README.md

 # Circle-Map

-Circle-Map is a software package designed for the indentification of extrachromosomal DNA circles from a reference genome, such as the human
+Circle-Map is based software package designed for the indentification of extrachromosomal DNA circles.
+Circle-Map is easy to install and provides easy to run software to detect extrachromosomal DNA circles.
 ## Why should I use Circle-Map?

 ## Features

-## Tutorial
+## Getting started

 ## Contact